CASE REPORT

 Background:

-We present 2 cases of pericardiocentesis due to Anorexia nervosa in young women
+We present two cases of pericardiocentesis due to anorexia nervosa in young women.

 Material and methods:

-A twenty-year-old and twenty-four-year-old female with a history of anorexia nervosa were admitted to the cardiac surgery department due to pericardial effusions
+A twenty-year-old and a twenty-four-year-old female with a history of anorexia nervosa were admitted to the cardiac surgery department due to pericardial effusions.

 Results:

-Both cases need urgent pericardiectomy.
+Both cases needed urgent pericardiectomy.
 Our patients did not show any signs of acute heart failure during the hospitalization.
-Due to their primary diagnosis, they needed psychological support and monitoring of their food intake.
+Due to their primary diagnosis, they needed psychological support and their food intake required monitoring.

 Conclusions:

-Pericardial effusions are common in adolescent AN patients, and echocardiography monitoring is needed to prevent the progression of acute cardiac tamponade.
+Pericardial effusions are common in adolescent AN patients, and echocardiography monitoring is necessary to prevent the progression of acute cardiac tamponade.